rtg7bs/ds4002-project3/README.md

 **Members:** Christine Tsai, Ben Harris (leader), Vance Newsome

 ## Project Overview
+In this project, we seek to use a convolutional neural network (CNN) to process images of US currency and determine if the bills are counterfeit or real.

 ## Contents of the Repository
 - `README.md` - Overview of the project and instructions for replication.